atul1503/Knowledge/Kotlin.md

 30. Dokka is a documentation generation tool for Kotlin projects.
 It reads your code comments and generates beautiful HTML documentation websites.
 Think of it like Javadoc for Java but designed specifically for Kotlin.

-31. To use Dokka, first add the Dokka plugin to your `build.gradle.kts` file:
+31. To use Dokka, you must add the Dokka plugin to your module's `build.gradle.kts` file, **not the root project's build.gradle.kts**:
     ```kotlin
+    // In your module's build.gradle.kts (not root build.gradle.kts)
     plugins {
         kotlin("jvm") version "1.9.10"
         id("org.jetbrains.dokka") version "1.9.10"  // Add this line